-Your Studio-series interface is a powerful audio interface that is loaded with professional audio tools and flexible monitoring controls.
-Before connecting to a computer, please visit www.presonus.com to verify the latest system requirements.
+Before connecting your Studio 24c to a computer, please visit www.presonus.com to verify the latest system requirements.

 Note: The speed of your processor, amount of RAM, and capacity, size, and speed of your hard drives will greatly affect the overall performance of your recording system.
 A faster processor and more RAM can reduce signal latency (delay) and improve overall performance.